saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 afterwards.
 It also watches temperature: if I forget it's running and put the laptop in my bag, it'll sleep if things get too hot, protecting the battery.

+It combines two macOS mechanisms.
+First, `caffeinate -dimsu` prevents idle sleep and display dimming during the run — no privileges needed, but it doesn't stop clamshell (lid-close) sleep.
+For that, it uses `pmset -a disablesleep 1`, which requires sudo.
+The extension only activates if you've granted passwordless sudo access to `pmset` (it shows a one-time hint with the exact sudoers line if you haven't).
+A background watcher process holds the privilege for the whole session and automatically restores normal sleep when the agent ends.
+If Pi crashes, the watcher cleans up and re-enables sleep — no dangling "can't sleep" state.
+The temperature monitoring checks battery heat (~35°C threshold) and re-enables sleep if things get too warm, even mid-run.

 ### Splash: vibes matter

 The `splash` extension shows a startup banner when Pi starts.

 <img src="/src/frontend/assets/img/pi-splash.png" alt="Pi splash screen" class="invert-on-darkmode centered-image" style="width: min(800px, 100%);" />

-Mostly for vibes, but honestly?
-It makes the thing feel more like mine.
+Mostly for vibes, but it makes the thing feel more like mine.
 There's something satisfying about seeing a custom splash screen instead of a bare prompt.

 ### Thinking-status: seeing what the model is doing